prasadboyina/customer-churn-prediction-randomforest_Hands_on/README.md

-Customer Churn Prediction using Random Forest
-Project Overview

-Customer churn prediction is a critical problem for businesses that rely on subscription-based services.
-Identifying customers who are likely to leave allows companies to take proactive measures to improve retention and reduce revenue loss.

-This project develops a machine learning model using a Random Forest Classifier to predict customer churn.
-The project follows a complete data science workflow, including exploratory data analysis, data preprocessing, model development, and hyperparameter tuning.

-Problem Statement

-Customer churn occurs when customers stop using a company’s service.
-Businesses aim to identify potential churners early so they can apply targeted retention strategies.

-The goal of this project is to build a classification model that predicts whether a customer will churn or remain with the company.

-Project Workflow
-Exploratory Data Analysis (EDA)

-Exploratory Data Analysis was conducted to understand patterns and relationships within the dataset.
-This stage involved:

-Examining feature distributions

-Identifying missing values and inconsistencies

-Detecting outliers in numerical variables

-Visualizing patterns between features and churn

-Visualization libraries such as Matplotlib and Seaborn were used to gain insights from the data.

-Data Preprocessing

-Before training the machine learning model, the dataset was prepared through:

-Data type corrections and cleaning

-Handling missing values

-Encoding categorical variables into numerical format

-Splitting the dataset into training and testing sets

-These steps ensure the dataset is suitable for machine learning algorithms.

-Model Development

-A Random Forest Classifier was used to train the churn prediction model.

-Random Forest is an ensemble learning method that combines multiple decision trees to improve prediction accuracy and reduce overfitting.

-The trained model was then used to predict customer churn on unseen test data.

-Hyperparameter Tuning

-To improve model performance, key Random Forest parameters were adjusted, including:

-n_estimators – number of trees in the forest

-max_depth – maximum depth of each tree

-min_samples_split – minimum samples required to split nodes

-min_samples_leaf – minimum samples required in leaf nodes

-Hyperparameter tuning helps optimize the balance between model complexity and predictive performance.

-Model Evaluation

-The model performance was evaluated using standard classification metrics, including:

-Accuracy

-Confusion Matrix

-Precision

-Recall

-F1 Score

-These metrics help assess how well the model identifies customers who are likely to churn.

-Technologies Used

-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Scikit-learn
+📊 Customer Churn Prediction using Random Forest
+📌 Project Overview

+Customer churn prediction is an important problem for businesses that rely on subscription-based services.
+Identifying customers who are likely to leave allows companies to take proactive actions to improve retention.

+This project builds a Machine Learning model using a Random Forest Classifier to predict customer churn.
+The workflow includes Exploratory Data Analysis (EDA), data preprocessing, model development, and hyperparameter tuning.

+🎯 Problem Statement

+Customer churn occurs when customers stop using a company's service.

+➡ The objective of this project is to develop a classification model that predicts whether a customer will churn or stay.

+🔎 Project Workflow
+📊 Exploratory Data Analysis (EDA)

+EDA was performed to understand patterns in the dataset.

+Key steps included:

+➤ Checking missing values and data types
+➤ Exploring feature distributions
+➤ Identifying potential outliers
+➤ Visualizing relationships between features and churn

+Visualization libraries used:

+• Matplotlib
+• Seaborn

+⚙️ Data Preprocessing

+Before training the model, several preprocessing steps were applied:

+➤ Handling missing values
+➤ Converting necessary columns to numeric format
+➤ Encoding categorical variables
+➤ Splitting the dataset into training and testing sets

+These steps ensure the data is suitable for machine learning algorithms.

+🤖 Model Development

+A Random Forest Classifier was used to build the churn prediction model.

+Random Forest is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and reduce overfitting.

+Workflow:

+➤ Train model on training dataset
+➤ Generate predictions on test dataset
+➤ Evaluate model performance

+⚡ Hyperparameter Tuning

+To improve model performance, several parameters were adjusted:

+➤ n_estimators → number of trees in the forest
+➤ max_depth → maximum depth of each tree
+➤ min_samples_split → minimum samples required to split nodes
+➤ min_samples_leaf → minimum samples required at leaf nodes

+Tuning these parameters helps optimize the model and improve prediction accuracy.

+📈 Model Evaluation

+Model performance was evaluated using classification metrics:

+✔ Accuracy
+✔ Confusion Matrix
+✔ Precision
+✔ Recall
+✔ F1 Score

+These metrics help determine how effectively the model predicts customer churn.

+🛠 Technologies Used

+• Python
+• Pandas
+• NumPy
+• Matplotlib
+• Seaborn
+• Scikit-learn